 - Internal damage

 The individuals that get injured in T-bone accidents could end up with a permanent impairment or disability.
 Some can’t return to work and have to apply for disability insurance.
 Others are no longer able to support their family because they require expensive medical treatment that their medical insurance doesn’t cover.
 The injury you sustained will help determine the financial award you receive from the negligent party.

-How No-Fault Rules Affect the Recovery of Damages
+How No-Fault Rules Affect the Recovery of Damages in Lexington

 Kentucky is a choice no-fault state in terms of auto insurance policies.
 That means if you get hurt in a car crash, you must first file a claim with your insurance company regardless of who caused the accident.
 The coverage under your policy is called personal injury protection (PIP).

 Under PIP, you can cover your medical bills, lost wages, and out of pocket costs up to the limit listed on your policy.
 If you chose to opt-out of this coverage, you could file a claim with the at-fault driver’s liability auto insurance for compensation of the following damages:

 - Out of pocket costs

 - Loss of affection or companionship